YasirGaji/moviex/README.md

   1. Linear animation in button rendering in css
   2. The scroll-behaviour css term
   3. how to simply functionalise scroll buttons in javascript
+  4. How to dynamically render smae page navbar results

 ## Errors  I Faced